gvwilson/thirdbit/src/fiction/leaderboard/index.md

 they all signed the tightest NDA I had ever seen.

 And then a week before D-Day it almost fell apart.
-I don't know if Joachim was second-guessing himself, but somehow he got a sign wrong for a few crucial moments.
+Somehow Joachim's agents got a sign wrong for a few crucial moments.
 Instead of offloading his clients' money in a hundred different ways to keep them out of the Top Twenty, his agents sucked it all in.